farlies/rsked/doc/CONFIGURATION.md

 `gqrx` uses an "ini" file syntax, with sections denoted by names in square brackets.
-The `gqrx` application generates this file, and running it is the best way to obtain a usable configuraton.
+The `gqrx` application generates this file, and running it is the best way to obtain a usable configuration.
 The parameters values may *vary considerably* based on the SDR hardware you have attached.
 Run `gqrx` from the desktop and make adjustments as needed, e.g. selecting the right SDR hardware.
 Pay particular